A465 DUALLING IN THY CLYDACH GORGE

-Although there have been no recent rockfalls from the cliff above Ogof Craig a Ffynnon the area cannot be considered stable.
-It is inevitable that further rock falls will occur from time to time in the future as they have done periodically over the last 4 decades – especially after a thaw following freezing winter conditions.
+There have been no recent rockfalls from the cliff above Ogof Craig a Ffynnon but it is inevitable that further rock falls will occur from time to time in the future as they have done periodically over the last 4 decades.
 Permits are being issued, but parties visiting the cave should be vigilant to the possibility of falling rocks from anywhere along this section of cliff, and not remain in the area of the cave entrance longer than necessary.
+Be especially careful after a thaw following freezing winter conditions.

 OGOF CNWC (PRICES DIG)

 Permanent loan keys are available from CSS to bona-fide caving clubs on payment of a 10 pound deposit.
 Contact Adrian Fawcett (see contact details below).

 Access to this cave is managed by Cambrian Caving Council.
 To limit further damage to formations, all trips must be led by a designated leader for the cave and party sizes are limited to leader + 2.
 A list of leaders can be found on the Cambrian Caving Council website.

 CAVE GATES - AGEN ALLWEDD AND CRAIG A FFYNNON

 Agen Allwedd gate can be opened from the inside when padlocked on the outside.
 Therefore the padlock should always be re-fastened as soon as the gate has been opened.